How to Set Effective Limits for Your Child

 She is also not left hopeless and depressed, which is what happens with authoritarian limit setting, which just makes her feel like a bad person.

 She learns that she cannot always get her way, but she gets something better: someone who loves and accepts the full range of who she is.
 This unconditional positive regard becomes the core of unshakeable positive self esteem and stable internal happiness.

 She also learns that she can tolerate her rage and misery and feel better afterwards.
 In this we see the beginning of resilience, as she considers other courses of action.
-“I can’t have my birthday party at the circus because we can’t afford it, but maybe mom and dad would help me design a soccer party in the park and let me have the girls stay for a sleepover.”
+“I can’t have my birthday party at the circus because we can’t afford it.
+I cried about it all day yesterday.
+But mom and dad seems to understand.
+Maybe they would help me design a soccer party in the park and let me have the girls stay for a sleepover.”

 How Many Limits is Optimal?